barryclark/jekyll-now/_posts/2020-1-7-image-retrieval.md

     <font size="2"><b>Figure 7.</b> images retrieved at rank 0.</font>
 </p>

-And this is the query that is not retrieved.
+This is the example where the correct image is not within top 20 results.

 ![Figure 8]({{ site.baseurl }}/images/too_similar_to_recall.png "example 1 of mis-identification.")
 <p align="center">
     <font size="2"><b>Figure 8.</b>example 1 of mis-identification</font>
 </p>

-And the correct image looks like this.
+And the correct image is shown here.

 ![Figure 9]({{ site.baseurl }}/images/correct_image3.jpg "the correct image not retrieved 1.")
 <p align="center">